-If a student or students feel there is a need to organize some form of demonstration, they are encouraged to contact TMS Administration to discuss the proper way to plan such an activity.
+If a student or students feel there is a need to organize some form of demonstration, they are encouraged to contact the Principal to discuss the proper way to plan such an activity.

-4. Possession of a weapon http://go.boarddocs.com/oh/tcsoh/Board.nsf/goto?open&id=BY53OB03C435 - The definition of a firearm is any weapon (including a starter gun) which is designed to or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer or any destructive device (as defined in 18 U.S.C.A.
+4. Possession of a weapon http://go.boarddocs.com/oh/tcsoh/Board.nsf/goto?open&id=BY53QB03C435 - The definition of a firearm is any weapon (including a starter gun) which is designed to or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer or any destructive device (as defined in 18 U.S.C.A.
 Section 921) that includes any explosive, incendiary or poisonous gas, bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than one-quarter ounce, mine or device similar to any of the devices described above.
 A knife is defined as a cutting instrument having a sharp blade that is capable of causing serious bodily injury.
 Criminal charges may be filed for this violation.
 Possession of a weapon will subject a student to expulsion and possible permanent exclusion.
-It will make no difference whether or not the weapon belongs to someone else, unless the student can provide convincing evidence that the weapon was placed in the student's possession without his/her knowledge.
-If it can be confirmed that a weapon belonged to a student other than the one who possessed the weapon, that student shall also be subject to the same disciplinary action.
+It will make no difference whether or not the weapon belongs to someone else, unless the student can provide convincing evidence that the weapon was placed in the student's possessed the weapon, that student shall also be subject to the same disciplinary action.
 Under Federal law, a firearm is defined as any weapon, including a starter gun, which will or is designed to or may readily be converted to expel a projectile by the action of an explosive, the frame or receiver of any such weapon, any firearm muffler or silencer, or any destructive device.
 A destructive device, includes, but is not limited to any explosive, incendiary, or poison gas, bomb, grenade, rocket having a propellant charge of more than four (4) ounces, missile having an explosive or incendiary charge of more than one-quarter ounce, mine, or other similar device.
 Possession of any such weapon requires the Superintendent to expel a student for a calendar year unless the Superintendent modifies the expulsion based on consideration of one or more of the following specific circumstances:

-- 1. The student was unaware that s/he was possessing a firearm. - 2.
-The student did not understand that the item s/he possessed was considered a firearm. - 3.
-The student brought the item to school as part of an educational activity and did not realize it would be considered a firearm.
+1. The student was unaware that s/he was possessing a firearm.

+2. The student did not understand that the item s/he possessed was considered a firearm.

+3. The student brought the item to school as part of an educational activity and did not realize it would be considered a firearm.